timeplus-io/proton/README.md

 ## License

-Source code of the single node Proton is released under Apache v2 license.
+Apache v2 license.

 ## Contributing

 We welcome your contributions!
 If you are looking for issues to work on, try looking at [the issue list](https://github.com/timeplus-io/proton/issues).

-Please see [the wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details and see BUILD.md for how to compile Proton in different platforms.
+Please see [the wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details and see [BUILD.md](BUILD.md) for how to compile Proton in different platforms.

 We also encourage users to join [Timeplus Community Slack](https://timeplus.com/slack) and join the dedicated #contributing channel to ask questions.